 Artists sometimes refer to the ‘knowledge of hands, by which they mean focusing on the tactile sense and intuitive movement.
 The evolution of our conceptual thinking bases in large part on our bodily experiences and their metaphorical expansion.
 Intuitive thinking benefits both hemispheres of the brain, as knowledge from both learning and experience forms new connections.
 Intuitive thinking leaves room for the body to interact with the materials that are being worked on, and to receive the information that the material contains.
 In such a situation, creating art is a facet of the thinking process and the works of art are its manifestations.
 Rational thought, for its part, considers the progress of the work.
 Binary thinking between the mind and body, the body and material, and thought and a work of art fades.

-Slow slow it's fingers gently grasping, 2017, jute, sand
+Overview, Slow slow it's fingers gently grasping, Sand, jute, 2017